gaurvism/Words/Learning.md

 Happy Learning =)

 # Faux pas
-- **Meaning**: an embarrassing or tactless act or remark in a social situation.
+- **Meaning**: An embarrassing or tactless act or remark in a social situation.
 - **Example**: I made some remark about his wife's family, and then realized I'd made a serious fauxpas.

 # Neoteric